rqlite/rqlite/CONTRIBUTING.md

 # Contributing to rqlite
 rqlite is software, and it goes without say it can always be improved.
 It's by no means finished -- issues are tracked, and I plan to develop this project further.
 Pull requests are very welcome.

+## Clean commit histories
+If you open a pull request, please ensure the commit history is clean.
+Squash the commits into logical blocks, perhaps a single commit if that makes sense.
+What you want to avoid is commits such as "WIP" and "fix test" in the history.
+This is so we keep history on master clean and straightforward.

 ## Building rqlite
 *Building rqlite requires Go 1.4 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for managing your version of Go.*